 “Yes,” agrees IIII, she who was cut above the elbows, both on an angle.

-They are all nodding, but EEEE finds it difficult to see them through his fog.
-I am saved, he thinks.
-I am also savior.
-In Village, there are less than fifty people, all cut at the arms back in the day when Warlord came with his wrath.
-They are all cut in different places, but they are all most definitely cut.
-Beyond them, in a burial ground next to the cemetery, a pile of dirt lies, and in it, arms.
-Dozens of arms, all different lengths, heaped together as though in death they are holding hands, and he for a moment forgets where he is – EEEE of the two aluminum arms – and imagines that he is awake at night, digging into that mound, there to retrieve the bony pieces that remain underground.
+They are all nodding.
+In Village, there are less than fifty people, all cut at the arms the day Warlord came with his wrath.
+In a burial ground next to the cemetery lies a pile of dirt, and in it, arms.
+Dozens of arms, all different lengths, heaped together as though in death they are holding hands, and EEEE for a moment forgets where he is – he of the two aluminum arms – and imagines that he is awake at night, digging in that mound to retrieve the bony pieces.

 Later, he lies next to IIII and shows her what hands can do.
-“Gently,” she says, as though she is Ash-Ash, and afraid of what he might do with his new powers.
-“There is nothing gentle about it,” says EEEE, desperate to show her what he has been thinking of, the way he can hold her and strum the finer parts of her slender form.
-“Like this, music,” he says, playing her.
+“Gently,” she says.
+“There is nothing gentle about it,” says EEEE, desperate to show her what he has been thinking of, the way he can hold her.
+“Like this,” he says, playing her.
 “No, gently,” she says, as the people of Village make noises through the huts, celebrating their great victory as EEEE, in turn, celebrates his.

 The next day, EEEE fixes a plough.
 He patches a roof.

-EEEE gives a medicine.
+EEEE gives medicine.
 He picks up an old man.
 He feeds a mother.

 But that night, as EEEE lies next to IIII, there is a dream that catches him.
-It is of those arms and hands buried under that mound come to life, clawing their way through the earth and marching through the sleepy lanes of Village.
-They are looking for anyone who might be about, to drag them to the mound, where these unfortunate souls will be buried.
-EEEE finds himself on the hill, surrounded by arms that close upon him, remove his metal, take his form to the mound.
-Earth closes over him as he struggles for breath, and in the darkness under the ground, a second dream.
-This one of Warlord and his trucks, the day three years ago when they had come, drunk, sure that someone from Village had stolen a drum of water.
+It is of those buried arms and hands come to life, clawing their way through the earth and marching through the sleepy lanes.
+EEEE finds himself on the hill, surrounded by arms that remove his metal, take him to the mound.
+Earth closes over him as he struggles for breath, and in the darkness under the ground, a second dream begins, this one of Warlord and his trucks, the day three years ago when they had come, drunk, sure that someone from Village had stolen a drum of water.

 “No, not possible,” EEEE had said to Warlord.
 “How could we have moved the drum?
 Where could we have put it?”

 But Warlord had been drunk, and EEEE had been the first one on the stump.
 The knife had been clumsy, errant.
 It had taken three hacks to remove his right arm.
 Two to take his left.
 IIII had run to him, a burning brand in hand, searing the wounds.
 And thus she had been next at the stump.
-One-by-one, the Warlord’s soldiers had drawn people of Village to the stump, and there the knives had been wielded, more and more expert.
+One-by-one, the Warlord’s soldiers had drawn people of Village to the stump.
 Old people, young people, pregnant mothers.
 Children.
 Babies.
 All taken to the stump, all to feed the pile of arms – and those still with limbs, rushing with burning brands to sear the wounds of the newly-cut, until none remained with arm at all.
 EEEE had gone to the fire with a brand in his mouth, using it to sear the wounds of the last to be struck.

 Two days later, after those who would die had died, those who had lived had gone to the stump and lifted arms with their mouths.
-Here, teeth had clamped loose flesh, or pinched fingers curled and drying in the heat.
-It was a kindness, they had told each other, to not have to remove their own limbs; rather, it had been easier to hoist the limbs of neighbors or friends, and to bring them to the mound on the far side where they would be encased by dirt, buried forever.
+Teeth had clamped loose flesh or fingers curled and drying in the heat.
+It was a kindness, they had told each other, to not have to remove their own limbs; rather, it had been easier to hoist the limbs of neighbors or friends, to bring them to the mound on the far side where they would be encased by dirt, buried forever.

-Pails of dirt, filled using spades fitted between teeth.
-Teeth that chipped and fell out, until only gums remained, gums hardened to the task because nothing else remained to be done.
+Pails of dirt came after, filled using spades fitted between teeth – teeth that chipped and fell out, until only gums remained, gums hardened to the task because nothing else remained.
 Pails of dirt to bury the arms of Village.

-Weeks later, after infections had come and taken more of the people away, news from afar that yes, Warlord had lost a drum of water.
+Weeks later, after infections had come and taken more people, news came that yes, Warlord had lost a drum of water.
 He had lost many, but not to Village.
 Some other people had taken that drum.
 Some other scourge had settled that debt.